openmultiplayer/web/docs/scripting/callbacks/OnPlayerRequestSpawn.md

 To prevent players from spawning with certain classes, the last viewed class must be saved in a variable in OnPlayerRequestClass.

 :::

+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnPlayerSpawn](OnPlayerSpawn): This callback is called when a player spawns.
+- [OnPlayerRequestClass](OnPlayerRequestClass): This callback is called when a player changes class at class selection.